Lee Hyun-wook: Career

 In 2019, Lee played Oliver in the play The Pride.
 He was also cast as a resident of Eden Dormitory in the psychological thriller Hell Is Other People, making it his first small screen role since his military discharge and for which he was nominated in the Capability Award category at the 1st OCN Awards.
 Later that year, he made a guest appearance in the tenth episode of Pegasus Market which stars his close friend Lee Dong-hwi.

 In 2020, Lee appeared in the films Secret Zoo and #Alive.
 He then played a missionary in the first three episodes of The Good Detective.
 He was also cast in his first main role in a television series, playing a lieutenant in the military thriller Search.

 In 2021, Lee starred in the romantic-comedy She Would Never Know alongside Won Jin-ah and Rowoon.
 He also starred in the highly anticipated tvN drama Mine as the husband of actress Lee Bo-young's character.
 He also appeared in the TVING Original movie Shark: The Beginning as Hyun Woo-yong and will reprise his role in the follow-up web series, Shark: The Storm.

 At the 58th Baeksang Arts Awards, Lee was nominated for Best Supporting Actor in a Korean drama for his role as Han Ji-yong in Mine.

 In 2022, Lee starred in the Netflix original series Remarriage & Desires as one of the main characters.

+He played Kim Beom-min, Kim Chun-chu's eldest son and Kim Yoo-shin's maternal grandfather, in KBS2's new epic drama "Moonmu," which is scheduled to premiere in 2026.